Advertisement

 It can be bewildering to find yourself suddenly single after the age of 50, but once the dust has settled, increasing numbers of women like Fran are embracing the opportunity to create a life that’s centred around their own dreams and desires.

-Being partnered, they’ve found, is no longer an essential component of a fulfilling life.
+Being partnered is no longer an essential part of a fulfilling life.
 For Lindsey Leehy, 61, whose third marriage ended eight years ago, a typical weekend involves a long walk around her inner-Sydney neighbourhood or an ocean swim, a movie or lunch with girlfriends and maybe a visit to the art gallery.

 She might swing by the pub for a drink on the way home, before heading to a gig, if it takes her fancy, or nestling on the sofa with no one else to stake a claim on the remote control.